Newcastle, New South Wales: Australian rules

-The Newcastle Rugby League holds local club competition and has done so since the early 1900s.
-Touring domestic and international teams would play against Newcastle's representative team which was made up of players from this league.
-The Newcastle & Hunter Rugby League is a community competition also based in the region which was created from a merger in 2007 of leagues which ran under various names since the mid-20th century, and is the largest community rugby league competition anywhere in the world.
-It generally features smaller teams compared to the Newcastle Rugby League.

-McDonald Jones Stadium hosted the 2016 Anzac Test between Australia and New Zealand.

 Rugby union

 Rugby union is a football code that has been played in Newcastle since at least 1869, with the Newcastle Football Club formed in 1877.
 Newcastle and Hunter Rugby Union is the main body overseeing the sport in the region.
 In 2019, the New South Wales Waratahs of the professional Super Rugby competition played a competition match in Newcastle at Hunter Stadium for the first time.

-Soccer (association football)

-The Newcastle Jets Football Club, which plays in Australia's highest-level soccer competition, the A-League, also play at McDonald Jones Stadium.
-The Newcastle Jets won the A-League competition in their third season, defeating local rivals the Central Coast Mariners in the grand final.

-The city also played host to 4 games of the 2015 AFC Asian Cup, including the semi-final between Australia and the United Arab Emirates, as well as the third-place playoff between the United Arab Emirates and Iraq.

 Horse racing

-Newcastle Racecourse is in the suburb of Broadmeadow.
+Broadmeadow Racecourse is in the suburb of Broadmeadow.
 It is home to the Newcastle Jockey Club, established in 1907, which (as of 2016) races 35 times annually at the spacious 2000 m turf track with a 415 m home straight.
 It is the venue for three Group 3 races: in March is the 1400 m Newcastle Newmarket Handicap; and in September the 1,400-metre Cameron Handicap, and the 2300 m Newcastle Gold Cup.
 In 2015 work an inner track, known as the Beaumont Track, was added.

 Aboriginal jockey Merv Maynard commenced his career at Newcastle Racecourse, under Keith Tinson.
 Maynard enjoyed his first success in the 1948–49 season there, and went on to have a career spanning 50 years, winning the Newcastle Premiership twice, along with 1,500 winning rides in four countries.